MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/reference/microsoft-ciframework.md

 ## CRUD operations APIs

-These APIs enable you to perform CRUD operations on entity records.
+Use the following APIs to perform CRUD operations on entity records.

 | Methods | Description |
 |---------|-------------|